dgisser/Hi-David-it-s-Mom/index.md

 # Hi David it's Mom!

+**"My intent with these voicemail messages was simple, which is perhaps why most of them are short: I wanted David to know I love and support him.
+I did not know if David listened to my messages or if he found my check-in calls annoying.
+I am enormously touched that David saved my messages and that he has chosen to present them in this way.
+What I hope is conveyed here is the abiding love of one mother for her son as he goes about the tasks of young, independent adulthood.
+And maybe I should quit identifying myself when I call him."**

 (<a href="https://dgisser.github.io/Hi-David-its-Mom/">https://dgisser.github.io/Hi-David-its-Mom/</a>) This is a fun project to commemorate all of my mother's thoughtful voicemails she's left me throughout the years.
 It's been a running joke among some of my friends how frequently my mom introduces her voicemails with the phrase "Hi David, it's Mom!"
-The following voicemails were recorded between April 2015 and December 2016 in no particular order.
-During this period of time I was away from my family for the most part, either on my gap year or during my Freshman or Sophomore years at Carnegie Mellon University.
-Some of my personal highlights are #117, #71, and #161.
+The following voicemails were recorded between April 2015 and December 2016 and are listed in no particular order.
+During this period of time I was away from my family for the most part, either on my gap year or during my freshman and sophomore years at Carnegie Mellon University.
+Some of my personal highlights are #71, #117, and #161.

-{% for file in site.static_files limit: 169 %}
+{% for file in site.static_files limit: 167 %}
 <div class="audioContainer">
 <p class="item"> {{forloop.index }}</p>
 <audio controls="controls" class="audio">